Best kitchen brands

-If you're considering buying a kitchen from online retailer DIY Kitchens, first find out what its customers think of its kitchens and customer service, and whether it was eligible for a Best Buy.
+Thinking of buying a kitchen from online retailer DIY Kitchens?
+Find out what its customers think of its fitted kitchens, and how they stood up to our lab assessments.

 Which? members can log in now to unlock the tables below and see how DIY Kitchens was rated by it's customers for its durability, quality of products and finish, customer service and value for money.
 You can also read comments from DIY Kitchens customers.

 If you're not a Which? member, you can join Which? to see this, plus reviews of thousands of products, from washing machines to ovens.

 - DIY Kitchens units

 - DIY Kitchens and services